sir-temi/pykuda/README.md

 # '{"message":"Invalid Virtual Account.","status":false,"data":null,"statusCode":"k-OAPI-07"}'
 ```

-As shown in the [Successful request](#successful-request) section, it is recommended to use response.error to ensure that the request was successful.
+As shown in the [Successful request](#successful-request) section, it is recommended to use `PyKudaResponse.error` to ensure that the request was successful.

 ## What else can PyKuda do?

-PyKuda can be used to make other requests also.
+`PyKuda` can be used to make other requests also.
 Below are examples of how to use the other methods available in the `ServiceType` class.

 ### Create Virtual Account